LightTable/LightTable/doc/for-committers.md

 ## Release process

+Pre-release checklist:

+ - [ ] Notify users (as described above in the *Node packages* section) if any Node.js packages have been removed as plugins may depend on them

 This is our release checklist which can be dropped in to an issue:

 - [ ] Release 0.X.X